 Bright whites, faded denim blues and a few bold pops for scarlet create an easygoing but quintessentially British seaside feel.

-15. Cool blue coastal living room
+20. Keep calm with a cool blue coastal living room

 It’s impossible not to love blue – it’s fresh, versatile and mood-lifting.
 The colour of the sea, blue offers an easy way to create a coastal look.
 But don’t go overboard – work in warm neutral tones on upholstery, flooring and wood trims to take the chill off soft blue tones.
 Complete the look with a seascape painting that will leave you in no doubt to the coastal theme.